 District XYZ pays premiums on an \$80,000 group term life insurance policy for John Doe, age 55.
-John Doe pays \$5 tenthly deductions (\$50 annually) in after-tax deductions toward the cost of the policy, which will reduce the taxable amount to be reported.
+John Doe pays \$5 tenthly deductions (\$50 annually) in after-tax deductions toward the cost of the policy, which will reduce the taxable amount reported to the IRS.
 If employee deductions are pre-tax, they do not reduce the taxable calculation.